 Visit Canterbury and discover why this beautiful, ancient city is one of the jewels in Kent's crown.
-The historic city is less than an hour from London by train, and just 10 minutes from some of Kent's beautiful beaches, and is the perfect city break for anyone in the mood for gorgeous medieval streets, great food and drink, and cultural getaway.
+The historic city is less than an hour from London by train, and just 10 minutes from some of Kent's beautiful beaches, it is the perfect city break for anyone in the mood for gorgeous medieval streets, great food and drink, and cultural getaways.

-Those looking for more things to do in Canterbury can while away their time about the fun-filled Chaucer-themed Canterbury Tales, visit the Norman Canterbury Castle, delve into the past at Canterbury Roman Museum, or explore treasure-filled Canterbury Heritage Museum (home of Rupert the Bear creator Mary Tourtel).
-The recently refurbished Beaney House of Art and Knowledge hosts numerous exhibitions, and you won't want to miss a chance to see Canterbury’s hidden gems by boat with the award winning Canterbury Historic River Tours.
+Those looking for more things to do in Canterbury can visit the Norman Canterbury Castle or delve into the past at Canterbury Roman Museum.
+The recently refurbished Beaney House of Art and Knowledge hosts numerous exhibitions, and you won't want to miss a chance to see Canterbury’s hidden gems by boat with the award-winning Canterbury Historic River Tours.
 Plus, with Whitefriars offering plenty of big brands and the likes of the Kings Mile and the Cathedral Quarter boasting some fantastic independent and boutique shops, it's the perfect spot for a little retail therapy.

-Hotels in Canterbury also guarantee a great night's rest, including the fabulous Abode, the superbly-sited Cathedral Lodge and the Holiday Inn Express.
+Hotels in Canterbury also guarantee a great night's rest, including the fabulous Abode, the superbly-sited Cathedral Lodge, the boutique Falstaff Hotel, and the Holiday Inn Express.
 Feeling hungry?
 When it comes to restaurants in Canterbury, you will be spoiled for choice.
-Try fine British dining at Deesons, or The Goods Shed - a restaurant-meets-farmers' market that flies the flag for seasonal, local food.
-Or simple prowl the winding, cobble streets where you will find scores of great restaurants and foodie outlets to satisfy your cravings - and there are plenty of great pubs and bars serving real ale, cocktails and fine wines.
+Try fine British dining at The Goods Shed - a restaurant-meets-farmers' market that flies the flag for seasonal, local food.
+Or simply prowl the winding, cobble streets where you will find scores of great restaurants and foodie outlets to satisfy your cravings - and there are plenty of great pubs and bars serving real ale, cocktails, and fine wines.

-Just ten minutes from Canterbury, you can find bohemian seaside town of Whitstable, famous for its oysters and shingle beaches.
-This charming port has been dubbed the Pearl of Kent, and is brimming with seafood restaurants, picturesque lanes, artisanal bakeries, boutique shops and art galleries.
+Just ten minutes from Canterbury, you can find the bohemian seaside town of Whitstable, famous for its oysters and shingle beaches.
+This charming port has been dubbed the Pearl of Kent and is brimming with seafood restaurants, picturesque lanes, artisanal bakeries, boutique shops, and art galleries.
 Soak up the atmosphere in a welcoming pub such as The Old Neptune on the shingle beach or The Black Dog 'micropub'.
 The Oyster Festival each July is a fabulous celebration of music, molluscs and much more.
-Or why not roam one of England's largest ancient woodlands at The Blean or cycle the nostalgia-rich Crab and Winkle Way, a tranquil 7 mile route linking Whitstable with Canterbury?
+Or why not roam one of England's largest ancient woodlands at The Blean or cycle the nostalgia-rich Crab and Winkle Way, a tranquil 7-mile route linking Whitstable with Canterbury?
 Use your own bike or hire one for the day from Kent Cycle Hire.

 Discover more at www.canterbury.co.uk.